A-Shah-ctrl/RecipeGenerator/recipes_raw/readme.md

 All the credits for this dataset go to Ryan Lee.

-The dataset is too big to be uploaded her for use with the code.
-To access this dataset floow the steps:
+To access and use this dataset with our code follow the steps:
 1) Visit https://eightportions.com/datasets/Recipes/
 2) Scroll down all the way.
 Click on the button that says "Download recipes"
 3) It will download a zip folder.
 When you unzip it you will see four files